· 30 August 2019 ·

 I know he enjoyed schooling me.
 He called me mea spongiola, his little sponge.
 Later he awarded me a cognomen, Eduardus Verus Spongiosus.
 It sounds silly now but when I was a boy of seven I was proud of that name, and nothing made me happier than pleasing Sir Thomas in my studies.
 My only failures at absorption tended to involve the subject of economics.
 [Go ahead, I’ll wait.]
 He’d stray onto bugbears like the inflationary effects of debasing the coinage, or taxing the domestic manufacture of woollen cloth.
 I’d do my best to look attentive while I scribbled all the rhymes I could think of for gold, or adjectives describing sheep.

 Due to the doings at home I didn’t see my parents often.
 It was also a long trip back to Essex, the M25 being several centuries from completion, although less congested.
-Sir Thomas kept me busy, and when he wasn’t home his books were there.
-Here are a few, now at Queens’ College, Cambridge, where his library went after his death.
+Sir Thomas kept me busy, and when he wasn’t home his books did.
+Here are a few now at Queens’ College, Cambridge, where part of his library went at his death.
 I recognise Ziegler’s Terræ Sanctæ in the middle.
-The text was full of inscrutable place-names and lists of figures for latitude and longitude, but I happily absorbed the tabulæ at the end, maps of the holy lands and Schondia (Scandinavia).
+The text was full of inscrutable place-names and lists of latitude and longitude figures, but I happily absorbed the tabulæ at the end, maps of the holy lands and Schondia (Scandinavia).
 I spent a lot of time with my nose in the back of that book.

 photo: Queens’ Old Library, Cambridge